 of the Rocky Mountain Lions Eye Institute Foundation

 In 1925, Helen Keller, the famed advocate for the blind and the deaf who lost her sight and hearing to illness at age 19 months, concluded her speech to the Lions Clubs International Convention with a challenge: "I appeal to you, Lions—you who have your sight, your hearing, you who are strong and brave and kind—will you not constitute yourselves Knights of the Blind in my crusade against darkness?"
-The Lions responded by making eyesight their primary service focus and the Rocky Mountain Lions Eye Institute is a consequence of the Lions continuing pursuit of this challenge.
+The Lions responded by making eyesight their primary service focus.
+The Rocky Mountain Lions Eye Institute Foundation (RMLEIF, pronounced "rem-leaf") is a consequence of the Lions continuing pursuit of this challenge.

 Sixty-two years after Helen Keller spoke at the Lions Clubs International Convention, Austin Jennings, then First Vice President of Lions Clubs International, spoke at the 70th anniversary of the Denver Lions Club.
 He described the activities of other Lions who were developing eye institutes and vision centers throughout the United States and the world.
 His remarks sparked a keen interest in a regional eye institute among members of the Club.

-A medical institute of any kind must have three essential components: research, education, and patient care.
+A medical institute must have three essential components: research, education, and patient care.
 This requires that an institute be associated with a medical school or a teaching hospital.

 Dr. Bernard Nelson, Chancellor of the University of Colorado Health Sciences Center, was approached with the idea of establishing a major eye institute at the Health Sciences Center.
 The University of Colorado had explored such a possibility with other potential partners, but without success.
 Thus the University was enthusiastic about the possibility of partnering with Lions given their history of leadership in eyesight projects.
 The University of Colorado Foundation was approached and agreed to invest seed money to explore the feasibility of the University of Colorado and the Lions establishing such an institute, as partners.